Cyprus turmoil leaves rating agencies eyeing downgrades

 MIXED SIGNALS

-At Caa3, Moody's has the lowest sovereign rating for Cyprus of the three major firms.
+At Caa3, Moody's has the lowest sovereign rating for Cyprus of the three major firms [ID:nL6N0C349U].

 It warned the bailout could have a negative impact on that rating if it sparks a new slump in the economy.
 But at the same time, it could benefit it by reducing the overall burden on the island.